National Antimicrobial Utilisation Surveillance Program (NAUSP)

 If you are interested in joining, a New Contributor Checklist can be found in the Related Resources section along with Program data definitions and principles.
 All new registrations are completed via the NAUSP Portal; for training videos and further documentation, visit the Portal homepage.
 Initial enquiries may be directed to Health.NAUSPHelp@sa.gov.au.

 Surveillance of antimicrobial usage is a fundamental component of antimicrobial stewardship within a health facility in order to target interventions to improve antimicrobial prescribing.
-It is also a required action for hospitals to comply with Standard 3 and 3.14 of the National Safety and Quality Health Service Standards.
+It is also a required action for hospitals to comply with Standard 3 of the National Safety and Quality Health Service Standards.

 From a public health perspective, antimicrobial surveillance enables us to investigate links between antimicrobial use and bacterial resistance.